dstolic/tabletennis/README.md

 2. tabletennis-report - Client service.
 Shows data for current competition only.
 3. tabletennis-gateway - Gateway service.

+Commit 27/6:
+- tabletennis-report: Code changed to support tests.
+Tests corrected in CompetitionService and GameService.

 Commit 22/6:
 - Second part of the competition (generate data after group phase - in progress)